-Sample Rules Compliance Plan
+Sample Rules-Compliance Plan

 Issue(s) Measurable Goal Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable for Completing the Work The compliance office does not provide rules education to boosters on a regular basis.
 Provide rules education to boosters on annual basis (at minimum).
-Written rules education materials will be provided with season-ticket distribution.
-Webpage on department of athletics website will be created specifically for boosters. director, ticket manager and associate athletics Brochures distributed May 1, 2014.
-Information posted on web page May 1, 2014.
+Written rules-education materials will be provided with season ticket distribution.
+Webpage on department of athletics website will be created specifically for boosters.
 Compliance director will present rules education to all of the institution's booster groups on an annual basis during a regular scheduled meeting or event.
-Rules education presented August 1, 2014 and ongoing thereafter.
+Compliance director, ticket manager and associate athletics director for development.
+Brochures distributed [month/day/year (e.g., May 1, 2021)].
+Information posted on web page [month/day/year].
+Rules education presented [month/day/year] and ongoing thereafter.